Lead Advisor: Kathy Nordstrom, J.T. & Margaret Talkington College of Visual & Performing Arts

 - Come prepared to each appointment with questions and check sheet or major requirements checklist.

-- Keep a personal record of your advising materials such as degree plans, check sheets, referrals, pamphlets, and degree audits.
+- Keep a personal record of your advising materials such as degree plans, Degree Works, & referrals.

 - Ask questions when you do not understand an issue or have a specific concern.